galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 The operator and custom resource definitions are now installed and ready to bring up a Galasa Ecosystem.

-## Creating the Galasa Ecosystem
+## Bringing up the Galasa Ecosystem

-Create the ecosystem by using the <a href=https://github.com/galasa-dev/extensions/blob/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml target="_blank"> custom resource sample</a> that is provided with Galasa.
+Bring up the ecosystem by using the <a href=https://github.com/galasa-dev/extensions/blob/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml target="_blank"> custom resource sample</a> that is provided with Galasa.

 1. Set the ```externalhostname``` value in the sample to the IP address or hostname of your Kubernetes cluster.
 The Kubernetes Operator needs this information to configure the Galasa Ecosystem to self-register services.
-2. Update any other default configurations required for the sample to work with your cluster and ensure that the Galasa version in the sample is the latest version.
+2. Update any other default configurations required for the sample to work with your cluster and ensure that the Galasa version number in the sample is the latest version number.
 3. Install the sample by running the following command:
 ```
 kubectl apply -f deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml